itsMoji/Instagram_SSL_Pinning/README.md

 Usage
 -----
-1. Install genymotion, your virtual device and start it.
+1. Install Genymotion, your virtual device and start it.

 2. Download and install Instagram apk on your device.